Blog Guides Lending and mortgage

 Homeownership is much more than just mortgages and home loans.
-It’s also about protecting your property against any financial loss, thereafter.
-And, that’s where homeowner’s insurance comes into play.
+It’s also about protecting your property against any financial loss thereafter.
+That’s where homeowner’s insurance comes into play.
 It helps to safeguard your home — perhaps your biggest investment.
 However, there are times when you want to cancel the insurance and switch insurance companies.
-But, can you cancel your home insurance policy at any time?

-Yes.
+Yes, you can.
 The most common reason for you to want to cancel your insurance policy is probably because of a rate hike or dissatisfaction with your insurance premium.
 Sometimes, insurance companies increase their rates for no reason at all.
 That’s when homeowners think of switching providers to save money.

 You can cancel your home insurance policy at any time if you want.
 However, there are some things you should be aware of before you go ahead with the cancellation.
 This is important because the rules regarding cancellation and nonrenewal of policies are governed by state law.

-From cancellation penalties to cooling-off periods and switching insurance providers — this article will tell you everything you need to know about canceling your home insurance policy.
+From cancellation penalties to cooling-off periods and switching insurance providers, this article will tell you everything you need to know about canceling your home insurance policy.

 Want to save money by getting the best rates on home insurance?
 You can use our new tool to compare rates from different companies and choose the best suited for you!